 This typically indicates a significant reduction of power, contactor problems or even a bad thermostat.

 - Frozen inside coil

-Experts recommend that the most effective way for a Toronto area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most effective way for a Toronto area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be uncovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!